ComputationalPhysiology/awesome/README.md

 - [ITK](https://itk.org) - The toolkit provides leading-edge segmentation and registration algorithms in two, three, and more dimensions

-- [Seg3D](http://www.sci.utah.edu/cibc-software/seg3d.html) - Seg3D combines a flexible manual segmentation interface with powerful higher-dimensional image processing and segmentation algorithms from the Insight Toolkit.
+- [Seg3D](https://github.com/SCIInstitute/Seg3D) - Seg3D combines a flexible manual segmentation interface with powerful higher-dimensional image processing and segmentation algorithms from the Insight Toolkit.

-- [seg3D](https://github.com/SCIInstitute/Seg3D)  This the new link  sci.utah.edu is not work

 ## Mesh generation